 The presence of two state universities, a community college and the state government provides a stabilizing influence on the City of Tallahassee's financial position.
 Unemployment has decreased from its peak, and Leon County's unemployment has consistently been lower than both the state and national levels.
-The Economic Development Council reports that in the past three years 9,000 new jobs have been added, unemployment has dropped 36%, and the median family income has risen 13%.
-Additionally, parcel values in Leon County have increased by 7% to over \$23 billion in total value.
+The Office of Economic Vitality reports that since January 1, 2014, 8,500 new jobs have been added, unemployment has dropped 28% and, the median family income has risen 4%.

 As with any capital city, the health of the state government will continue to have a substantial impact on the economic or financial health of the City of Tallahassee.
-With the state government now seeing increases in revenues, it appears that the City will not endure additional hardships as a result of state budget cuts.
+With the state government seeing some stability in revenues, it appears that the City will not endure additional hardships as a result of state budget cuts.
 The City continues to monitor state and local revenue streams, such as the Communication Services Tax, and contracts lobbying services to advocate for its financial interest at both the state and federal level.
 Additionally, the City is deliberate in seeking out state and federal grant opportunities to support the services it provides to its citizens.